The best ways to sleep after ACL surgery are very much dependent on what works best for you

 - Sleep in whatever position makes you comfortable after ACL surgery.

-- Within the first few weeks sleeping on either your back or side are commonly considered to be the most comfortable positions.
+- Within the first few weeks, sleeping on either your back or side is commonly considered to be the most comfortable position.
 These two sleeping positions are options to try in the first instance and see what works best for you.

-- However, there is no need to ‘only‘ sleep on your back with the knee straight or on your side with a pillow between your knees.
+- However, there is no need to ‘only‘ sleep on your back with your knee straight or on your side with a pillow between your knees.

 - Sleeping on your stomach may cause pain.